What happens to mortgage rates in a recession?

 Start your journey to homeownership today

-At Tembo, we specialise in helping buyers and remortgagers boost their mortgage affordability and discover their best mortgage options.
+At Tembo, we specialise in helping buyers and remortgagers boost their mortgage affordability.
 On average, our customers boost their buying budget by £82,000.
 See what you could afford today.